-The student lounge area is located adjacent to the atrium on the first floor of the college.
-Student mailboxes are located there, along with a conference room and lounge designated for student use.
+The student lounge area is located adjacent to the atrium on the first floor of the College.
+With a conference room and lounge designated for student use.
 The Student Lounge is open during the hours that the campus is open for student use.